zfinn1/CVDL/README.md

-# Cross-View Dynamic Learning for Multi-Class Industrial Anomaly Detection
+# Cross-View Dynamic Learning-Based Multi-Class Industrial Anomaly Detection

 > **📢 News (2026-04-15):** Our paper has been accepted by **IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)**!
 We are currently organizing the full code, pre‑trained models, and dataset preparation scripts to ensure reproducibility.
 The complete project (code, datasets, documentation) will be open‑sourced soon.
 Stay tuned! ⭐